-We have taken the difficult decision to no longer provide memorial masonry services directly to our families.
+We no longer provide memorial masonry services directly to our families.
 We do however still retain an excellent knowledge of rules and regulations that apply to the various local Cemeteries and Churchyards and will be happy to offer advice in the first instance.
 We would then seek to recommend one of our trusted local memorial masons to work on your behalf and produce your required lasting memorial.